 What a glorious tradition from Cirque du Soleil to brighten our grey, cold, depressing winters at Royal Albert Hall.
-This year Mexico came to London via Luzia: dazzling, spectacular, passionate and surreally dreammy.
+In 2022 and 2020 Mexico came to London via Luzia: dazzling, spectacular, passionate and surreally dreamy.
 Is Luzia kid friendly?
 I’ve been asked already few times by friends.
 Luzia for kids is wow and super cool, the 6 years old stated and I can’t recommend any warmer.

 Fabulous Luzia for kids – Cirque du Soleil brings dreams of Mexico to Royal Albert Hall